World Theatre Map

 The Project Archive

-What you now see at worldtheatremap.org is a static, archival website.
-Every page that ever existed is present and keyword searchable in a web search, however a live database and the ability to dynamically filter data will not be available.
-The site also displays several example directory searches that reveal profiles of organizations and people along certain interest topics that are related to HowlRound’s areas of focus.
+What you now see at worldtheatremap.org is a static webpage with links to the archives and code.
+Every page that ever existed is present and is keyword searchable at a collection hosted permanently by the nonprofit organization Internet Archive.
+A live database and the ability to dynamically filter data is no longer available.
+The World Theatre Map static webpage also displays several example directory searches that reveal profiles of organizations and people along certain interest topics that are related to HowlRound’s areas of focus.

 If you are interested in reanimating the project and adapting the existing data, the entire project lives permanently on GitHub.
 Email firstname.lastname@example.org if you would like further information.